What Is Strategic Management? Approaches, Benefits, and Careers

 Careers that apply strategic management

-To some extent, strategy is necessary for plenty of management and leadership roles in nearly any industry.
-But strategic management is slightly different since it involves managing the evolution of strategies that are important to an organization's bottom line.
+To a varying extent, strategy is necessary for many management and leadership roles across all industries.
+However, strategic management is slightly different since it involves managing the evolution of strategies that are important to an organization's success.
 These are a few careers that apply strategic management as a core part of the role:

 What industries use strategic management?